fyne-io/docs.fyne.io/api/v2.6/upgrading.md

 **Background access to Fyne APIs must be performed through fyne.Do[AndWait] functions**

-Because all Fyne now happens on a single thread (for speed and safety) apps using goroutines need to change.
+Because all Fyne callbacks now happen on a single thread (for speed and safety) apps using goroutines need to be updated.
 If your app launches a goroutine (using the `go` keyword) any Fyne APIs called from within the new context must be wrapped in a new accessor.